neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/knobs.md

 For immutable values, the return type of the knob is usually [WritableKnob](../werkbank/WritableKnob-class.html).
-For mutable values it may just be [Knob](../werkbank/Knob-class.html) or a more specific type if you implement you choose the third approach and implement your own knob class.
+For mutable values it may just be [Knob](../werkbank/Knob-class.html) or a more specific type if you choose the third approach and implement your own knob class.

 The parameters and implementation depend on the type of knob you want to create and the approach you choose.